jovianebellegarde/CS5006/Assignment3_More_Data_Structures/Part2/README.md

 Discuss and answer the following questions (Please make sure to elaborate and justify your responses):

 1. Explain what do you think the Big-Oh (worst-case) complexity of this algorithm is?
 Why?
+I think that the Big-Oh would probably be O(n^2) because there is a nested for loop that will need to be implemented for this to work.
 2. What do you think the best-case complexity of this algorithm is?
+Best case would be O(n^2).
+This is because there may be less swapping when going into the function, but still need to go inside the for loop.
+An array that would fit the best case would be one that is nearly sorted, but still needs n^2 steps to follow through.
    - Provide an example of an array of elements that fit the best-case.
 3. Does insertion sort require any additional storage beyond the original array?
 Explain why or why not.
 4. What is a 'stable sorting' algorithm?
 Is insertion sort a 'stable' algorithm, why or why not?
+Stable sorting is if 2 things are equal and don't change in order from when they come in and out, then this algorithm is stable.
+Yes, because it will not change the order of the items in the array if they are equal to each other when looking for things to swap.

 ## Answers: